nashville-software-school/client-side-mastery/book-2-martins-aquarium/chapters/REMOTE_SETUP.md

 1. Visit the [Zoom sign up page](https://zoom.us/signup) and create an account with the **_same email address that you provided to us_**.
 That's important.
 2. Then visit the [Zoom software download page](https://zoom.us/support/download) page, and the software will immediately start downloading to your machine.
 3. Once the software has been successfully downloaded, run the installer.
 4. That's it!
-On your first day of class, your senior instructor will share a meeting link with you.
-When you click on that link, the Zoom software will launch and you can join your classmates and your instructors in the remote classroom.
+On your first day of class, your senior mentor will share a meeting link with you.
+When you click on that link, the Zoom software will launch and you can join your classmates and your mentors in the remote classroom.

 ![animation for running Zoom](./images/running-zoom.gif)